Why Should You Care?

 - If prevention fails, your best chance is to fight back.
 But you must know HOW to fight back.

-AWARE can teach you to avoid situations and, when necessary, how to fight back.
+AWARE can help you learn to avoid situations and, when necessary, how to fight back.

 Here's what one violence survivor has to say in response to the question, "What can we say to convince people they ought to care about self defense?"